Orlando Arcia Player Props: Braves vs. Nationals

-The Atlanta Braves and Orlando Arcia, who went 1-for-4 with an RBI last time out, battle Josiah Gray and the Washington Nationals at Nationals Park, Saturday at 4:05 PM ET.
+After going 3-for-4 in his last game, Orlando Arcia and the Atlanta Braves take on the Washington Nationals (who will hand the ball to MacKenzie Gore) at 1:35 PM ET on Sunday.

-He had a one-hit showing in his last game (1-for-4) against the Nationals.
+He racked up three hits (going 3-for-4) in his last game against the Nationals.

 Orlando Arcia Game Info & Props vs. the Nationals